-As layout has impact on the morale, it directly impacts the efficiency and thereby the business success rate.
+As layout has an impact on the morale, it directly impacts the efficiency and thereby the business success rate.
 The more the people working there are happy, the better is the output.
-This is direct link to the business success factor.
+This is a direct link to the business success factor.

 3. Way the work is done:

-The traditional style of work like working at one desk or work executed by only one person has been replaced by re-engineered organizational structure.
+The traditional style of work like working at one desk or work executed by only one person has been replaced by a re-engineered organizational structure.
 The work or task at this modern age has changed due to globalization that is governed by the use of information technology.
-The tremendous developments in this technology has impacted the office working hours and way to perform the tasks.
+The tremendous developments in this technology have impacted the office working hours and way to perform the tasks.

 4. Manage changes:

 Businesses are prone to changes to manage the pressure of the market needs.
 To keep up with it, layouts are effective only when the changes can be accommodated within.
-Hence, having simpler layouts helps business to re-design whenever needed so that it does not affect the tasks being executed or the work done.
+Hence, having simpler layouts helps businesses to re-design whenever needed so that it does not affect the tasks being executed or the work done.

 5. Increase productivity:

-Using the office space effectively is important while designing office layouts.
+Using office space effectively is important while designing office layouts.
 It should be such a way that it does not delay the work and job gets done quicker consuming less time.
 In other words, the flow of work is not interrupted.

 6. Facilitate Supervision:

-There would be reduced number of internal memos or emails or movement of staff.
+There would be a reduced number of internal memos or emails or movement of staff.
 The working conditions would be better as their workstations are placed in relation to their work and needs.